 Students who have a failing grade in class due to attendance are required to keep attending class for the remainder of the quarter.
-In addition, students must receive approval by class instructor, Director of Academic Affairs or Faculty Chair to continue with the program.
+In addition, students must receive approval by class instructor or Faculty Chair to continue with the program.
 If approved to continue, student will be required to retake the same class when offered.